htcondor/htcondor/docs/cloud-computing/using-annex-first-time.rst

 ---------------------------

 We recommend that you install a personal HTCondor to make use of *condor_annex*; it's simpler to configure that way.
-These instructions are under the :ref:`/getting-started:hand-installation of htcondor with user privileges` section of the manual's :ref:`Getting HTCondor </getting-htcondor>` page.
-Make sure you are using HTCondor version 8.7.8 or later.
+Follow the :ref:`hand_install_with_user_privileges` instructions.
+Make sure you install HTCondor version 8.7.8 or later.

 Once you have a working personal HTCondor installation, continue with the additional setup instructions below, that are specific to using *condor_annex*.

 	In the following instructions, it is assumed that the local installation has been done in the folder ``~/condor-8.7.8``.
 Change this path depending on your HTCondor version and how you followed the installation instructions.

 Configure Public Interface
 ''''''''''''''''''''''''''